Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==
+= 3.2.6 2 March 2019 =
+* Freemius updated to 2.2.4.
+* Add a new option to disable redirection for the thankyou page.
+* Fixed: Clean the thank you page when the selected page is deleted from the integrated pages.
+* Fixed: Clean the default tab when the selected page is deleted from the integrated pages.
+* Use ajax for add and delete integrated pages, to avoid refresh the entire page.
+* Added promotional messages to get discount on upgrades.

 = 3.2.5 7 December 2018 =
 * Freemius updated to 2.2.2.
 * Fixed the Stripe Payment integrations.